Kurdish recognition of the Armenian genocide

-There is a recognition by several groups of Kurds of the participation of their ancestors in the Armenian genocide during World War I. Some Kurdish tribes, mainly as part of the Ottoman Army, along with the Turks and other people, participated in massacres of Armenians.
+Kurds have recognized the participation of their ancestors in the Armenian genocide during World War I. Some Kurdish tribes, mainly as part of the Ottoman Army, along with the Turks and other people, participated in massacres of Armenians.
 Other Kurds opposed the genocide, in some cases even hiding or adopting Armenian refugees.
 Several prominent Kurdish politicians made statements or published articles and books regarding the Armenian genocide.